Simon-N-Thornton/Roth-Touchline/README.md

 ### API Script
 The sum of all this has been captured in a bash script called 'rothread.sh' that
-- Allows entry of temperatures
+- Allows entry of temperatures in dsecimal x.y format i.e. 18.54 instead of 1854
+- Implements a status print of all variables
+- Logs the output to files in /var/tmp
+- Builds an arrays of field names/values to allow this to be called from other scripts

 e.g.